Where to Stay in Boston First Time: Best Areas & Neighborhoods

 Financial district - where to stay for business travelers

-The part of Boston known as The Financial District is actually a section of Downtown Boston.
+The Financial District is actually a section of Downtown Boston.
 Home to the headquarters of countless major corporations, it is the best neighborhood to stay in Boston for business travelers, as it provides them with the utmost convenience.

 In the Financial District, you will find the headquarters of famous financial institutions such as DWS Scudder Investments, Putnam Investments, and Fidelity Investments.